 Crisis services will be provided through the assigned RBHA based on your location.
 You can view them by clicking here.

-Respite is a service available through DDD and Mercy Care.
+Respite is a service available through DDD/ALTCS and Mercy Care.
 Respite care gives caregivers a break to take time for themselves.
 A member’s need determines the number of respite hours.
 Respite services may be provided on a short-term basis (a few hours during the day).
 Respite can also be for longer periods involving overnight stays.
 The maximum number of hours available is 600 combined between behavioral health and DDD each benefit year (October 1 - September 30).

 **720 hours during the current COVID-19 environment until September 30, 2020